Zaptons/multithreaded-trackergg-viewbot-/README.md

 5. ADD YOUR OWN PROXIES.
 I personally recommend rotating datacenter proxies as they are pretty cheap and work well.

+I usually use proxies from https://app.kocerroxy.com/register?referral=638537bff2ab58cdfde39807 for this project, 250 threads of rotating datacenter proxies cost $2 a day which is enough for 500k views if you run it the whole 24 hours.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>